Is your fear of making mistakes holding back your progress?

 you really must practice speaking at every given opportunity.

 The most important thing is that you adopt a bold attitude towards your English studies.
-Don’t worry that you might get it wrong sometimes and certainly don’t be concerned with what others may think of you.
+Don’t worry that you might get it wrong some of the time.
+Likewise, try not to be too concerned with what others may think of you.

 Whilst successfully mastering the English language and becoming a world famous basketball player may seem miles a part, the two do share certain commonalities.
 Michael Jordan once famously said: